Sōtō: Shikantaza

 In the Sōtō school of Zen, Shikantaza, meditation with no objects, anchors, or content, is the primary form of practice.
 The meditator strives to be aware of the stream of thoughts, allowing them to arise and pass away without interference.

 Considerable textual, philosophical, and phenomenological justification of this practice can be found throughout Dōgen's works:

 Other important texts promoting zazen are the Shōbōgenzō, and the "Principles of Zazen" and the "Universally Recommended Instructions for Zazen".

 Sōtō versus Rinzai

 Sōtō Zen was often given the derogatory name "farmer Zen" because of its mass appeal.
-Some teachers of Zen would say that the reason why it was called "farmer Zen" was because of its down-to-earth approach, while the Rinzai school was often called "samurai Zen" because of the larger samurai following.
+Some teachers of Zen would say that it was called "farmer Zen" because of its down-to-earth approach, while the Rinzai school was often called "samurai Zen" because of the larger samurai following.
 The latter term for the Rinzai can be somewhat misleading, however, as the Sōtō school also had samurai among its rosters.